Reviewer 1

 Think of it as: “A developmental safety net for preemies and their families.”

-Families who want proactive developmental guidance — without needing a referral or formal therapy evaluation — can schedule a Guiding Growth Wellness Visit at key points during their baby’s first year.
+Families who want proactive developmental guidance — without needing a referral or formal therapy evaluation — can schedule a Guiding Growth Wellness Program at key points during their baby’s first year.

 Personalized handling, positioning, and play strategies